mvsoom/thesis/writing/thesis/chapter/parametric/main.typ

 *Allow negative flow?* At first sight, glottal flow should be strictly postive, and most GF models enforce it.
 But there are exceptions like @Fujisaki1986.
 Motivation: "rounded closure" is often seen; sometimes attributed to residual leakage, but they argue there is also a component due to a period of negative flow caused by lowering of the vocal cords after closure, drawing DC current of air back in.

+#figure(
+  gnuplot(read("./fig/lf.gp")),
+  placement: top,
+  caption: [
+    The LF model.
+  ],
+) <fig:lf>

-*The LF model.* The most dominant GF model by far is the LF model, number (e) in @fig:gf-lineup and see @appendix:lf for detailed description.
+*The LF model.* The most dominant GF model by far is the LF model, number (e) in @fig:gf-lineup and see @fig:lf for detailed description.
 Some shortcomings:
 - Analytically awkward: null flow condition not tractable, requires numerically solving a bisection routine.
 There has been research into making that routine more numerically stable.
 - Overparametrization: though conveniently parametrized in terms of physiological features, its parameters are not independent of each other.
 They are usually regressed in terms of one another, or in the LF model has been used for parametric fitting, even into a single parameter.
 - Does not allow negative flow.
 It does however allow for very sharp GCI events, which are of utmost importance in joint inverse filtering setting.
 We will use it as a base model due to its popularity.

+Mainly computationably cumbersome due to non-analytical tractablilty: requires solving a bisection routine for each numerical sample.
+Brittle.
+Research into more stable routines @Gobl2017.

+We also built a jax-compatible library which can differentiate through this, and which can simulate realistic changes in amplitude (shimmer), fundamental frequency (jitter), open quotient and others.
+Differentiable and batchable.
+Very fast because bisection routines in machine code.

 == Classic polynomial models
 <sec:classic-polynomial-models>